Health Services Act 1976

 The Health Services Act 1976 (c.
 83) is an act of the Parliament of the United Kingdom.

 It deals primarily with issues relating to private medicine in the United Kingdom.
 It established an independent Health Services Board to be responsible for the progressive withdrawal from NHS hospitals of pay beds.

+Subsequent developments

+The whole act was repealed by section 66(2) of, and schedule 10 to, the National Health Service and Community Care Act 1990, which came into force on 1 April 1991.